 - What are some alternatives to Google Workspace?

 What is Google Workspace?

 Google Workspace accounts are created and managed by an administrator, in contrast to the standard free Gmail or Google accounts that an individual may create.
-The administrator has considerable control over Google Workspace defaults, app access, and security settings.
-Workspace allows different configurations to be applied to different groups of people--or, in Workspace terms, different organizational units.
+The administrator has considerable control over Google Workspace defaults, app access and security settings.
+Workspace allows different configurations to be applied to different groups of people — or, in Workspace terms, different organizational units.

 What apps are part of Google Workspace?

 The following apps are available as part of the core offering for most editions of Google Workspace.
 For more details about each app, click the link name to go to the corresponding Google Workspace page.

 One important aspect of Workspace apps is speed.
 Google offers .new shortcuts, which, when entered in a modern browser’s URL box, create a new item of the type indicated.
 For example, cal.new creates a new Google Calendar event, while doc.new creates a new Google Doc.

 - Gmail: The world’s most widely used email service.

 - Meet and Meet hardware: Group video and audio conferencing (meet.new).